32 Best Combat Knives & Military Fighting Knives (2023 Edition)

 Sheath Material: Ballistic Nylon

-My Review: This Ka-Bar knife was created as a collaboration between Ka-Bar and master knife designer Ethan Becker.
-With a 9-inch steel blade crafted from 1095 Cro-Van steel, this Bowie is great for close combat situations in which you may require you to act in self-defense.
-The blade is also coated black, which acts to camouflage it, especially useful if an attacker or predator comes at you in the belief that you are unarmed.
-This bad boy will definitely level the playing field.
+My Review: This KA-BAR knife was created as a collaboration between KA-BAR and master knife designer Ethan Becker.
+With a 9-inch steel blade crafted from 1095 Cro-Van steel, this Bowie is great for close combat situations in which may require you to act in self-defense.

-As far as aesthetics go, this is not the best-looking Ka-Bar in the world, but it makes up for its looks with solid functionality.
+As far as aesthetics go, this is not the best-looking KA-BAR in the world, but it makes up for its looks with solid functionality.
 The knife is currently used by members of the U.S. military, which lets you know that it will not let you down if you need to cut through something in an emergency situation.

 Because of its blade length, you may want to check with your local laws to make sure you can carry it in public before you strap the included nylon sheath onto your belt and venture out into the world.